Cartilage conduction

 Cartilage conduction is a pathway by which sound signals are transmitted to the inner ear.
-In 2004, Hiroshi Hosoi (Nara Medical University) discovered this pathway and named “cartilage conduction”.
+In 2004, Hiroshi Hosoi (Nara Medical University) discovered this pathway and named it “cartilage conduction”.
 Hearing by cartilage conduction is distinct from conventional sound-conduction pathways, such as air or bone, because it is realized by touching a transducer on the aural cartilage and does not involve the vibration of the skull bone.
 Therefore, cartilage conduction is referred to as the “third auditory pathway”.